whayler1/rivets-example/readme.md

 This tutorial is going to walk you through building a small mock-shopping app with a product list, a shopping bag and a bill calculator.
 This app will be for a candy shop.

+All of the code for this tutorial can be found in [this repository](https://github.com/whayler1/rivets-example).

 ### Hello Rivets

-The most basic thing you could do in rivets is use it's handlebars-like syntax to populate parts of the dom with data.
+The most basic thing you could do in rivets is use it's handlebars-like syntax to populate parts of the DOM with data.
 This is called "text content interpolation", which basically means defining where you want data to appear in the DOM by wrapping it in curly brackets: `{ somedata }`.

 #### html